cseanburns/sysadmin/README.md

 ## Date: Wed Sep 19 00:08:32 EDT 2018

-Scripts I use to manage a server or to teach sysadmin work
+Originally these were only scripts I use to manage a server or to teach sysadmin work, but now they also include silly little Python or Bash games that I write for fun.

 ---